1005 N. Marion St.

 • the petitioner is a fugitive.

-When those issues are not in dispute, the person awaiting extradition might decide to “waive” the procedural protections found in the UIEA in order to speed up the process.
+When those issues are not disputed, the person awaiting extradition might decide to “waive” the procedural protections found in the UIEA to speed up the process.

 Attorney for Extradition in Hernando County, FL

-If you were arrested in another state pursuant to warrant issued by a judge in Brooksville in Hernando County, FL, then contact a criminal defense attorney at the Sammis Law Firm.
+If you were arrested in another state pursuant to a warrant issued by a Brooksville judge in Hernando County, FL, contact a criminal defense attorney at the Sammis Law Firm.

-We can help you at every stage of the case, even while you are awaiting extradition back to Florida.
+We can help you at every stage of the case, even while you await extradition back to Florida.

 Let us put our experience to work for you.